-About CME at the Texas Family Medicine Symposium
+About CME at the C. Frank Webber Lectureship

-The Texas Family Medicine Symposium will give family physicians and other health care providers the opportunity to update their medical knowledge of important advances in the medical field, narrow practice gaps by addressing unmet educational needs, enhance clinical skills, and support professional development through a multi-faceted curriculum.
-Through didactic lectures, case discussions, and audience interaction, this activity strives to develop and promote evidence-based CME with the ultimate goal of improved patient care.
+The 2024 C. Frank Webber Lectureship and Interim Session will provide family physicians and other health care professionals the opportunity to update their medical knowledge of important advances in the field, address their unmet educational needs, enhance their clinical skills, and support professional development through multi-faceted curriculums.
+Through didactic lectures, case discussions, and audience interactions, these activities strive to develop and promote CME with the ultimate goal of enhancing patient care.

 This course has been designated by TAFP for up to 1 hour of credit in ethics and/or professional responsibility.
-This conference includes sessions that meet physician CME requirements mandated by the Texas Medical Board for pain management and human trafficking.
+This conference includes sessions that meet physician CME requirements mandated by the Texas Medical Board for pain management and medical ethics.

 The material presented in all sessions is offered solely for educational purposes.
 TAFP disclaims any and all claims that may result from use of information presented in this activity.
 Material contained herein may be graphic but is intended for clinical use.